-An event venue may allow you to bring in your own food, or have restaurants they work with regularly.
+An event venue and event manager may allow you to bring in your own food, or have restaurants they work with regularly.
 It’s a good idea to get a list and use one of the venue’s recommended catering companies, since they are already familiar with parking, layout, kitchen equipment, and other venue details.

 In other words, you should find out as much information about these services ahead of time so your event can run smoothly and have satisfied and satiated guests.

 When you’re looking for a great event venue, you’ll no doubt need to find a location that’s convenient or well worth the trip.
 If your guests would likely take public transportation, is this option available and safe?